unixmonkey/glove80-trackpoint/README.md

 - I plan to soon also make the actual Trackpoint buttons work with individual wired keyswitches.
 I have some Kalih switches and am working on making nice mounting holes for them in the 3d model.
 - The height/angle of the top does't _quite_ line up with the Glove80 notch
 - My screw mounts could use some work.
-The screw holes are a little small, and the screws aren't recessed enough to have a flat bottom
+The screw holes are a little small, and the screws aren't recessed enough to be flush
 - I may make it a little thinner on the underside in this specific model, and post a version of the deep model as a generic starter model for _your_ projects

 ## See Also